 However, if you change the name of your channel, you need to reapply for verification.
-This is YouTube’s safeguard against scammers trying to impersonate channels.
+This is a YouTube safeguard against scammers trying to impersonate channels.

-Here’s @DustyPorter showing us how to check if you can claim your handle yet, and how to change it if you want to.
+Here’s @DustyPorter showing us how to claim your handle, and how to change it if you want to.

 Conclusion: Embracing YouTube Handles

-By introducing handles, YouTube is finally catching up to a system that works well on platforms like Instagram and Twitter, a few years after implementing hashtags.
+By introducing handles, YouTube has finally adopted a system that works well on platforms like Instagram, TikTok and Twitter, a few years after implementing hashtags.

-Your handle will be your unique identifier on the platform, making it easier for creators to establish their presence and their brand.
+Your handle is now your unique identifier on the platform, making it easier for creators to establish their presence and their brand.